Charles Wood

 Charles Wood Festival Composers’ Competition

 The Charles Wood Festival is pleased to announce the return of the composition competition with the aim to inspire composers of all ages.
-Entrants are invited to compose a new choral setting of ‘Psalm 46: 1-5, 10’ - text which John Rutter KBE has selected to mark his 80th Birthday at the Charles Wood Festival.
+Entrants are invited to compose a new choral setting of ‘Great King of Gods’, a text from Henry Ramsden Bramley (1833–1917) and set by Charles Wood in 1912, published in 1913.

-Three finalists will be invited to Armagh on Thursday 14th August to hear their pieces performed by members of the Charles Wood Singers with the competition jury panel including Séan Doherty and David Hill.
+Three finalists will be invited to Armagh on Thursday 20th August to hear their pieces performed by members of the Charles Wood Singers in front of a distinguished competition jury panel.

-The deadline for entries is Friday 27th June 2024.
+The deadline for entries is Wednesday 1st July 2026 at 12pm.

 To enter, please fill out the registration form below.
 Full competition details and terms and conditions are available here.